-Regulatory and legislative review - Paragon is climate scenario planning using IPPC scenarios and a subject to multiple regulatory requirements relating mix of guantitative and gualitative analysis. to climate change.
-As part of our ISO 14001 certified environmental management system, the Governance For our first year of reporting, we have selected Teams in each region undertake regular assessment scenarios and climate-related risks that are most of current and emerging legislation.
-We closely monitor material to our business and its stakeholders. and assess risks associated with any changes through their inclusion in our legal compliance process.
-This The IPPC Report 2023 makes it clear that the global process assesses the applicability of legislative and temperature is expected to hit 1.5°C above preregulatory requirements to our locations and activities, industrial levels by the mid-2030s, regardless of the and provides the framework to implement the level of mitigation implemented. operational requirements, reporting frameworks and compliance status.
-Reviews are undertaken quarterly Scenario analysis has been completed using risk as a minimum.
-The estimated cost of operational factors against the IPPC scenarios listed below, changes required by legislation is assessed to considering the impact on our business up to 2035. determine regulations that are likely to have a material The IPPC scenarios have been selected as they impact on the business. capture a wide range of environmental and socio-
+Regulatory and legislative review - Paragon is subject to multiple regulatory requirements relating to climate change.
+As part of our ISO 14001 certified environmental management system, the Governance Teams in each region undertake regular assessment of current and emerging legislation.
+We closely monitor and assess risks associated with any changes through their inclusion in our legal compliance process.
+This process assesses the applicability of legislative and regulatory requirements to our locations and activities, and provides the framework to implement the operational requirements, reporting frameworks and compliance status.
+Reviews are undertaken quarterly as a minimum.
+The estimated cost of operational changes required by legislation is assessed to determine regulations that are likely to have a material impact on the business.